 Using a bone fragment that dates back nearly 13,000 years, scientists teased out and reconstructed DNA fragments to obtain a high-quality mitochondrial genome and nuclear genomic information.
 The analysis, they say, proves for the first time that the giant ground sloth–which went extinct approximately 10,000 years ago–is a close relative of the modern two-fingered sloth, believed to be one of the world’s slowest mammals.

 The research, published online in the Proceedings of the Royal Society B, suggests the two species diverged from one another approximately 22 million years ago.
 The much smaller, modern sloth evolved over time to inhabit trees, where it spends virtually its entire life suspended upside down.

-“Our study confirms the convergent evolution of the two, tree dwelling modern sloths from two distinct lineages of extinct giant ground sloths,” says Hendrik Poinar, a lead author of the study and director of the McMaster Ancient DNA Centre and principal investigator at the Michael G. DeGroote Institute for Infectious Disease Research.
+“Our study confirms the convergent evolution of the two, tree-dwelling modern sloths from two distinct lineages of extinct giant ground sloths,” says Hendrik Poinar, a lead author of the study and director of the McMaster Ancient DNA Center and principal investigator at the Michael G. DeGroote Institute for Infectious Disease Research.
 “This means tree-living evolved independently, twice, which is remarkable.”

 “This will certainly generate more insights and information into their unique features and ultimate extinction,” he says.

 These remains found within the exceptional site of Mylodon Cave, in Patagonia, Chile, were the first non-human samples used by scientists in early genetic tests which yielded genuine ancient DNA.

 Advances in sequencing technology have led to a deeper understanding of ancient and extinct species, including the Columbian and woolly mammoths, giant lemurs, and steppe bison.